npcarter2025/Router_UVM/README.md

 # UVM Testbench for a Dual_Port Router

 I made this so I could practice writing Virtual Sequencers, and RAL.

+The DUT is a simple Dual-Port Router, with additional Control Registers, that I am using RAL on.

 I'm thinking I'll add a DPI-C Golden Reference Model when I'm done.
 Below are some good debugging patterns that I am trying to memorize.